Pact-Community-Organization/foundation/README.md

 ## Mission

-To make it easy and safe for businesses to start building on Kadena.
+To make it easy and safe for businesses to start building with smart contracts.

 ## Vision

-A vibrant Kadena ecosystem where builders confidently deploy trusted, reusable Pact contracts maintained by a transparent, community-driven, nonprofit organization.
+A vibrant blockchain ecosystem where builders confidently deploy trusted, reusable smart contracts maintained by a transparent, community-driven, nonprofit organization.

 ## Contents